lit/lit/dev-docs/design/how-lit-html-works.md

 #### Create a `TemplateInstance` and instantiate `Part`s

 A `TemplateInstance` is responsible for creating the initial DOM and updating that DOM.
-It's an updatable instance of a `Template`.
+It's an instance of a `Template` that's rendered to a specific place in the DOM.
 The `TemplateInstance` holds references to the `Part`s used to update the DOM.

 Within `TemplateInstance._clone()`, first the `<template>` element is cloned into a document fragment.

 After cloning, the document fragment node tree is walked to associate nodes with `TemplatePart`s by depth-first-index.
 When a node's index matches the index stored on a `TemplatePart`, a `Part` instance is created for the node which holds a reference to the node for direct access during updates.
-Based on the data in the `TemplatePart`, one of `ChildPart`, `AttributePart`, `PropertyPart`, `EventPart`, `BooleanAttributePart`, or `ElementPart` is instantiated.
+Based on the `type` field of the `TemplatePart` we instantiate either a: `ChildPart`, `AttributePart`, `PropertyPart`, `EventPart`, `BooleanAttributePart`, or `ElementPart`.

 These Part instances are stored on the `TemplateInstance`.